-Even though the building is starting a new chapter as a Bed and Breakfast in Gettysburg and special event venue, its past is still evident.
+Even though the building is starting a new chapter as a Bed and Breakfast in Gettysburg, its past is still evident.
 A student’s signature remains imprinted on an upstairs wall and an artillery shell is still lodged in its bricks.

 With such a long and storied past, it wouldn’t be surprising if this Bed and Breakfast in Gettysburg is haunted…